 Southern Africa, the southernmost region of the African continent, comprises of amongst others, Botswana, Mozambique, Namibia, South Africa, Zambia, and Zimbabwe.
 Each magnificent in its own right and quite different.

-Zambia has awe-inspiring natural wonders, including the Victoria Falls, an abundance of wildlife, huge water bodies and vast open spaces, offering unforgettable holidays!
-Zambia is home to 17 other glorious waterfalls and 5 massive lakes, making it a very popular fly-fishing venue.
-You could choose an action packed, adventure filled experience with activities such as kayaking, white water rafting, bird watching or an exhilarating walking safari.
-If you would like a less active experience, there is always a river cruise where you could enjoy your favorite beverage at sunset while watching the wildlife at the edge of the river.
+Zambia has awe-inspiring natural wonders, including the Victoria Falls, with an abundance of wildlife.
+There are huge water bodies and seemingly endless open spaces.
+Zambia is home to 17 other glorious waterfalls aside from the Vic Falls, and 5 massive lakes, making it a very popular fly-fishing venue.
+If you are an adrenalin junkie, you could choose an action packed, adventure filled experience jam packed with activities.
+This destination is perfect for kayaking and white-water rafting, and bird watching.
+An exhilarating walking safari will definitely get the adrenalin pumping.
+If you would like a less active experience, there is always a river cruise where you could enjoy your favorite beverage at sunset, while watching the wildlife at the edge of the river.
 I encourage you to try it all!
 Besides hippos and crocodiles, there are vast herds of wild game that come to quench their thirst on the great Zambezi River.

 If you are into painting and conservation, you will love the Wild Horizons Elephant Sanctuary who teamed up with Art of Africa to create an eco-conscious and unique elephant experience.
 This is brought to life by the artistic strokes of your fingertips while surrounded by the African bush.
 Learn how these beautiful and gentle giants came to be adopted by this organization, followed by a delicious lunch.